Thomas R. Kurfess, Ph.D.

 Board Member

-Dr. Kurfess is Chief Manufacturing Officer and Executive Director of the Georgia Tech Manufacturing Institute, where he also holds the HUSCO/Ramirez Distinguished Chair and serves as a Regents’ Professor of Mechanical Engineering.
-He is Chief Technology Officer for the National Center for Manufacturing Sciences.
+Dr. Kurfess is the Chief Manufacturing Officer at the Georgia Institute of Technology and the Executive Director of the Georgia Tech Manufacturing Institute.
+He holds the HUSCO/Ramirez Distinguished Chair in Fluid Power and Motion Control and is a Regents’ Professor of Mechanical Engineering at Georgia Tech.
+Additionally, he serves as Chief Technology Officer for the National Center for Manufacturing Sciences.

-From 2019 to 2021, he was on leave to serve as Chief Manufacturing Officer and Founding Director of the Manufacturing Science Division at Oak Ridge National Laboratory.
-He also served in the White House Office of Science and Technology Policy (2012–2013) as Assistant Director for Advanced Manufacturing, where he led national R&D coordination and policy strategy.
+From 2019 to 2021, Dr. Kurfess was on leave from Georgia Tech to serve as the Chief Manufacturing Officer and Founding Director of the Manufacturing Science Division at Oak Ridge National Laboratory, where he led strategic planning for advanced manufacturing.
+Earlier, from 2012 to 2013, he served in the White House Office of Science and Technology Policy as Assistant Director for Advanced Manufacturing.
+In that role, he coordinated federal R&D efforts, identified policy opportunities, and developed strategies to close critical gaps in advanced manufacturing and commercialization.

-His research focuses on secure digital manufacturing, advanced production systems, and additive/subtractive technologies at scale.
-He is an elected member of the National Academy of Engineering and a Fellow of ASME, AAAS, and SME.
+His research centers on the design and development of advanced manufacturing systems, with a focus on secure digital manufacturing, additive and subtractive processes, and large-scale production enterprises.
+Dr. Kurfess is an elected member of the National Academy of Engineering and a Fellow of ASME, AAAS, and SME.